Become a COMM Major Today!

-Declare Comm by using the Online Program Change Form.
+Declare the COMM Major through the CLAS Online Program Change Form.

-As a Communication major, your Academic Advisor is either Kathryn D’Antonio or José (Joel) Nebres.
-They can help you learn more about the major, give you guidance on course selection, and assist with other academic questions and topics.
+As a Communication major, your Academic Advisor will be (at Storrs) either Kathryn D’Antonio or Jose (Joel) Nebres.
+(For COMM Majors at the regional campus, please consult with your assigned regional campus advisor, but feel free to also reach out to the Storrs campus advisors if you plan to transfer to Storrs.)
+They can help you learn more about the major, offer guidance on course selection, and assist with other academic questions and issues.
 For questions concerning the minor, please contact Kathryn.

-If you need the signature of an academic advisor, please visit the Communication Advising Office in Arjona, room 245, during walk-in hours.
-Otherwise, to schedule an advising appointment, please use AdvApp.
+If you need the signature of an academic advisor, please visit the Communication Advising Office in Arjona, Room 245, during walk-in hours.
+Otherwise, to schedule an advising appointment, please use Nexus.

 Course Offerings and Descriptions

 As a reference for the required coursework for a Communication major, view the Plan of Study found on our COMM Advising page.
 On the COMM advising page, you’ll find many helpful resources to help you plan for your semester enrollment and meet your academic requirements.
 If you need additional assistance, you can also meet with an academic advisor to help with your planning and with reading your Academic Requirements Report each semester.

 Related courses are relevant to the Communication discipline but are not Communication (COMM) courses.
 These courses are required for every COMM major and can be uniquely tailored to the needs of the student, but must be approved by a Communication advisor.
 See a list of pre-approved related courses.

 - Take COMM 1000 during your first semester, or as soon as possible, as it is a prerequisite for the Core courses.